-During the past year, the City undertook a range of housing and community development activities to benefit primarily low- and moderate-income residents, including persons with special needs.
-However, the onset of COVID-19 in February 2020 that led to a State imposed Shelter in Place Order in March 2020 has significantly impacted the implementation of several programs and required the decisive shifts of both financial and staff resources.
+During the past year, the City undertook a range of housing and community development activities to benefit primarily the low and moderate income residents, including persons with special needs.
+However, the onset of COVID-19 in February 2020 that led to the Shelter in Place Order in March 2020 has significantly impacted the implementation of several programs and required the decisive shifts of both financial and staff resources.
 This section only highlights some accomplishments.
 Detailed CDBG, HOME, and ESG-funded activities are described in the Consolidated Annual Performance and Evaluation Report (CAPER), which can be found on the City's website.